This site requires a more recent version of Adobe Flash Player to function properly.

 Below are key drivers of Vale's value that present opportunities for upside or downside to the current Trefis price estimate for Vale:

-- Iron Ore Shipments: We expect Vale's iron ore shipments to rise rapidly till 2018, due to the completion of the S11D iron ore project and ramp-up of production from the same.
+- Iron Ore Shipments: We expect Vale's iron ore shipments to rise rapidly till 2018, due to the completion of the S11D iron ore project and ramp-up of production from the project.
 However, market conditions for iron ore are currently characterized by weak demand conditions and an oversupply situation.
 If demand does not recover sufficiently over the forecast period, Vale may be forced to reduce its planned iron ore shipments.
 If instead of the currently envisaged rates, shipments grow at a moderate pace due to weak market conditions, this would represent a downside of around 14% to our price estimate.

 - Average Realized Iron Ore Price : Market conditions for iron ore are currently characterized by weak demand conditions and an oversupply situation.
 This has resulted in plummeting iron ore prices over the last year or so.
 We expect iron ore prices to fall till 2017, before recovering gradually over the rest of the forecast period.
 However, if demand and prices recover earlier and more robustly than expected, this would represent an upside of around 6% to our price estimate.